rotbau/nsx-t-docs/Step 2: NSX Mgmt and Control Clusters.md

 Once the appliances have all been deployed and powered on you will need to create the management and control clusters.

 ## Join NSX Controller with NSX Manager
-2.1 SSH to NSX Manager
+2.1 Getp API thumbprint of NSX Manager
-  * Get API thumbprint of NSX Manager
+  * SSH to NSX Manager VM
     * `NSX-Mgr> get certficate api thumbprint`
     * Copy thumbprint to clipboard and/or text pad

-2.2 Open separate SSH to NSX Controller
+2.2 Join Managment Plane on each NSX Controller
-  * On each NSX Controller join the management plane using the following command:
+  * Open Separate SSH to NSX Controller VM
     * `NSX-Controller> join management-plane (mgr IP) username admin thumbprint (nsx-manager-thumbprint)`
     * Provide NSX admin password when prompted
     * Look for message **'Node successfull registered and controller restarted'**